richarvey/techshift-modernise/content/page/lab3.md

 git push
 ```

-If prompted, enter the username and password.
+If prompted, enter the username and password from step 10.

-You can now confirm that the code has been committed by selecting the CodeCommit service and clicking on the TSAGallery-SPA repository.
+19) You can now confirm that the code has been committed by selecting the CodeCommit service and clicking on the TSAGallery-SPA repository.
 The repoistory should contain two folers and two files.

 #### Copy image assets to S3

 Next we need to copy the image assets to the S3 data bucket and update the code to use the CloudFront locations.

-Back in our SSH terminal window, run the following commands to copy to the S3 data bucket.
+20) Back in our SSH terminal window, run the following commands to copy to the S3 data bucket.
 Replace the BucketName in the second line with the data bucket name.

 ```
 cd ..
 aws s3 cp ./Uploads s3://**BucketName**/images/uploads --recursive
 ```

-You can now confirm that the images have been uploaded to S3 by selecting the S3 service and clicking on the data bucket name to open the bucket.
+21) You can now confirm that the images have been uploaded to S3 by selecting the S3 service and clicking on the data bucket name to open the bucket.
 Then click on the images folder then the uploads folder.
 The folder should contain six files.

-Now we need to update the application code to use S3 based images.
+22) ow we need to update the application code to use S3 based images.

 #### Upload the API to the CodeCommit Repository

-Firstly, we need to delete the the public information as we will be serving it from S3.
+23) Firstly, we need to delete the the public information as we will be serving it from S3.
 As the application is "owned" by the root user, we need to run the following commands as the root user.
 Run the following commands to get to the site as root.

 ```
 sudo su -
 cd /opt/tsa_gallery/
 ```

-Delete the public information.
+24) Delete the public information.

 ```
 rm -rf public
 ```

-Create a new Git repository in the current folder and add the files to the next commit.
+25) Create a new Git repository in the current folder and add the files to the next commit.
 You will get an error about node_modules being ignored.
 This is normal.

 ```
 git init .